rossanx/akfs/docs/journal.md

 easy.
 Write the bootloader to the start of the virtual hard disk (it's a file).
 If it's a real machine, you do have some more steps: I accomplish this using a bootable dvd with a live linux distro.
-I boot the real machine with the live linux, then I tranfer the bootloader using "wget" or "scp", and write it to the real hard disk using "dd" (I wrote a script that accomplishes that!
-It works like a charm).
+I boot the real machine with the live linux, then I transfer the bootloader using "wget" or "scp", and write it to the real hard disk using "dd" (I wrote a script that accomplishes that!
+It works like a charm -- TO BE UPLOADED).

 The final layout of our disk is supposed to be as follows: